vdclab/vdclab-wiki/ConsensusPathDB.md

 ## Notes from user
-- Large number of integrated databses for interaction data
+- Large number of integrated databases for interaction data
-- Easily creat maps of annotated interactions between proteins and gene with links to sources of annotations
+- Easily create maps of annotated interactions between proteins and gene with links to sources of annotations
 - Also display ligands with the proteins they interact with

 ## Ease of use
-Search for pathways for protien interactiosn by gene name or by pathway name (like glycolysis).
+Search for pathways for protein interactions by gene name or by pathway name (like glycolysis).
 This tool quickly gives the user a list of known pathways and genes that the user can select to futher explore as visualized pathways.

 ## Citations